Skip to main content

 HBUHSD College Credit Program

-High school students at Huntington Beach Union High School District (HBUHSD) can get a jump start on post-secondary success by earning college credit through our partnership with Coast Community College District, which includes Golden West College (GWC), Coastline College, and Orange Coast Community College (OCC).
+High school students at the Huntington Beach Union High School District can get a jump start on postsecondary success by earning college credit through our partnership with the Coast Community College District, which includes Golden West College (GWC), Coastline College, and Orange Coast Community College (OCC).

 At